 Before testing any of Trulioo's APIs or products the most important thing you will need is credentials.
-Follow the steps in Keys and Authentication to talk to our support team about getting set up.
+Follow the steps in Keys and Authentication to get set up.

 This portal has been arranged to make the information you need as easy to find as possible.
 The navigation bar to the left has been divided into Trulioo's main product offerings.
 Every product section has the following:

 Each overview links out to subpages describing common workflows and issues or any other information that developers might need.

 The API reference contains full documentation of all the endpoints in Trulioo's API, as well as an interactive web console to make test calls.

 The GlobalGateway Normalized API ( NAPI - NAPI - Normalized API - a loosely coupled API; fields may be added to our services and responses as the API evolves, and a client must be able to safely ignore fields and data that are not expected.
 NAPI can help automate your business processes by performing tasks such as Identity Verification, Business Verification, Document Verification and AML Watchlist. ) is a stateless web service based on RESTful architecture.
 The production endpoint is supported solely on HTTPS.
 All requests to the production endpoint need to be SSL/TLS compliant.
 The base url for the API is https://api.globaldatacompany.com